-Unlocking the doors
+▼ Unlocking the doors

 Press the unlock/disarm button to unlock the driver's door.
-An electronic chirp will sound twice (models with "keyless access with push button start system") and the hazard warning flashers will flash twice.
+An electronic chirp will sound twice and the hazard warning flashers will flash twice.
 To unlock all doors and the rear gate (Outback), briefly press the unlock/disarm button a second time within 5 seconds.